 Get a few powerful 36V e-bike batteries and connect 2 of them with XT-90-s anti spark plugs to the power in leads.
 Connect the Mega 2560 (way too slow for next revision) to your pc to get a stream of data.

 Run the turbine to charge the batteries... just like that.

 With your spare batteries, Connect them very carefully to a ~5kW inverter.
 Very Carefully.

-Then fish out an EVSE car charger capable of selecting a lower than normal charging...Read more »
+Then fish out an EVSE car charger capable...Read more »